daddykev/stardust-dsp/README.md

 ## 🤝 Contributing

 We welcome contributions!
-With Phase 2 complete and Phase 3 starting, we need help with:
+With Phase 3 complete and Phase 4 starting, we need help with:

-### Immediate Needs (Phase 3 - Core Streaming)
+### Immediate Needs (Phase 4 - Consumer Features)
-- 🎵 Streaming infrastructure setup
-- 🎧 Web player component development
+- 🎨 Enhanced browse and discovery interfaces
-- 🔍 Search implementation with Algolia/Typesense
+- 🔍 Advanced search with faceted filtering
-- 📚 Catalog management system
+- 📋 Comprehensive playlist management
-- 🎨 Browse UI components
-- 📝 API documentation for streaming
+- 👥 Social features and user interactions
+- 🎯 Personalization and recommendations
+- 📱 Mobile experience optimization

-### Just Completed (Phase 2)
+### Just Completed (Phase 3)
-✅ All ingestion pipeline features are now operational!
-The platform can:
+✅ **Complete streaming platform core!** The platform now has:
+- Full catalog browsing and search
+- Audio playback with queue management
-- Receive and process DDEX deliveries
+- Release and artist detail pages
-- Validate ERN files via DDEX Workbench
-- Process releases and tracks
+- User library with favorites and playlists
-- Generate acknowledgments
-- Monitor ingestion in real-time
+- Real-time dashboard with statistics
+- Mini player for persistent playback

 ### Upcoming Priorities (Phase 4)
-- 🎨 Consumer-facing UI
+- 🎨 Discovery algorithms and recommendations
-- 🔍 Advanced search filters
+- 🔍 Advanced search with filters and facets
-- 📋 Playlist management
+- 📋 Enhanced playlist collaboration
-- 👤 User profiles
+- 👤 Rich user profiles and preferences
-- 🔗 Social features
+- 🔗 Social sharing and activity feeds
-- 📊 Recommendation engine
+- 📊 Personalized homepage experience

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.